Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 ### Listen to incoming messages and answer to them

 Listening to instant messages that come from other users is very easy.
-You just have to use the **'events'** public property and to subscribe to the **'rainbow_onmessagereceived'** event:
+You just have to use the `events` public property and to subscribe to the `rainbow_onmessagereceived` event:

 ```js
 ...